 Dental Hygiene therapy is vital to attaining and maintaining excellent dental health.
 When you practice consistent dental hygiene at home, such as brushing and flossing your teeth at least twice a day, in partnership with your dentists’ prescribed dental hygiene treatment plan, you can enjoy a lifetime of dental health benefits.

 Dental hygiene care can begin as early as with your child’s first tooth and gentle cleaning with a soft cloth and warm water.
 As your children grow, their dental hygiene habits should grow as well, including regular brushing and their beginning visits with your dentist and dental hygienist, combined with fluoride applications to strengthen teeth where suitable.
-Education about dental hygiene, available with your Oatlands Dental Lounge dentist and hygienist, will help your children understand the importance – and even the fun – of maintaining their dental hygiene.
+Education about dental hygiene, available with your Oatlands Dental Lounge’s hygienist and dentist in Weybridge, will help your children understand the importance – and even the fun – of maintaining their dental hygiene.

 Adult dental health can come under risk when poor or neglected dental hygiene, along with medications that may affect dental health, food choices that may damage teeth, and smoking, open opportunities for bacteria to attack teeth and gum tissue.